-Where possible, a network of walking or rolling and biking routes that provide both recreational and commuting opportunities will connect these neighborhood centers to parks, schools, and downtown.
+Where possible, a network of walking and biking routes that provide both recreational and commuting opportunities will connect these neighborhood centers to parks, schools, and downtown.
 To minimize traffic impacts and provide for transit service, these centers will be near major streets.
 Approximate locations for these centers are shown on the Future Land Use Map.

 Although neighborhoods will have some common features, each is unique.
 Recognizing this, the City envisions a public process where the needs of specific neighborhoods can be individually addressed.
-This neighborhood sub-area planning process is described in the Public Participation Chapter and will focus on twelve planning areas (including downtown).HYPERLINK "https://www.olympiawa.gov/community/maps.php" And, as described below, site-specific plans will be prepared for a few select other areas of the community. wtwelve planning areas (including downtown).
-And, as described below, site-specific plans will be prepared for a few select other areas of the community.
+This neighborhood sub-area planning process is described in the Public Participation Chapter and will focus on twelve planning areas (including downtown).L And, as described below, site-specific plans will be prepared for a few select other areas of the community.
 Managing these areas well will be critical to the success of this Comprehensive Plan and deserves extraordinary attention.